awsdocs/aws-resource-access-manager-user-guide/doc_source/getting-started-shared.md

 ## Use the resources that are shared with you<a name="getting-started-shared-use-resources"></a>

-After you accept the invitation to join a resource share, you gain the ability to perform specific actions on the shared resources\.
+After you accept the invitation to join a resource share, you can perform specific actions on the shared resources\.
 These actions vary by resource type\.
 For more information, see [Shareable AWS resources](shareable.md)\.